neopragma/sociabletests/i2-java-walkthrough.md

 implementation and the list of fake records for the stubbed implementation must be supplied from outside class ```Weather```.
 Otherwise, the whole setup is useless.

-The resulting code is so opaque that it can't be configured for test cases.

 Therefore, this code fails the test.
 It is not a valid implementation of the Nullables and Embedded Stub approach because it doesn't follow all the rules.
 If we followed all the rules, the code would do nothing.
 We can't really